brckd/pure/README.md

 A programming language with a pure syntax.

 > [!WARNING]
 > This language is still WIP.
-The following sections are just a proposal.
+The following sections are just a proposal and subject to change.

 ## Syntax